SkyExit/SkyLauncher2.0/README.md

 <h1>SkyLauncher 2.0</h1>
 Installation:

-- Download the SkyBoardSetup.exe from the releases Tab
+- Download the SkyLauncher2.0Setup.exe from the releases Tab
 - Install & Enjoy